jandevN1/jandevN1/README.md

 ## Hi there 👋

+I'm currently a beginner here, trying to learn front-end development using roadmap.sh, so I can eventually get a job in the field!

+Programming and everything surrounding it is very interesting, I love learning about how the internet and our applications actually work and why they do.

 <!--
 **jandevN1/jandevN1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...